 - Enquiries: When you contact us with an enquiry, we may retain this data for up to 1 year, after which time data will be deleted.

-- Employees and contractors: We may disclose information about you to our employees and contractors who need the information.
-We require all employees and contractors to follow this privacy notice.
+- Contracted delivery partners: We may disclose information about you to our contracted delivery partners who need the information.
+We require all employees and contracted partners to follow this privacy notice.

 - Third party vendors: To provide a service to you, we share your information with third party vendors.
 We have broken down these vendors to categories below: